2017 Data Breaches: Click Here

 It should be noted that data breaches are not all alike.
 Security breaches can be broken down into a number of additional sub-categories by what happened and what information (data) was exposed.
 What they all have in common is they usually contain personal identifying information (PII) in a format easily read by thieves, in other words, not encrypted.

-The ITRC currently tracks eight categories of data loss methods:
+The ITRC currently tracks seven categories of data loss methods:

-● Insider Theft ● Hacking / Computer Intrusion (also includes Phishing/Skimming/Ransomware/Malware) ● Data on the Move ● Physical Theft ● Subcontractor/Third Party/Business Associate ● Employee Error / Negligence / Improper Disposal / Lost ● Accidental Web/Internet Exposure ● Unauthorized Access
+● Insider Theft ● Hacking / Computer Intrusion ( includes Phishing, Ransomware/Malware and Skimming) ● Data on the Move ● Physical Theft ● Employee Error / Negligence / Improper Disposal / Lost ● Accidental Web/Internet Exposure ● Unauthorized Access

 The ITRC currently tracks various types of information compromised: